KGI offers prerequisite science classes for undergrads. Summer online courses include Biochemistry, Genetics, Human Anatomy, Microbiology, and more.

 Prerequisites: General Biology I and II with labs

 Course Delivery: Lectures will be delivered asynchronously and are recorded by faculty to be accessible online by students through Google Drive at Keck Graduate Institute at their convenience.
-Additional course materials including readings, grades, and assignments will be made available through Sakai, the Learning Management System.
+Additional course materials, including readings, grades, and assignments, will be made available through the Learning Management System, Canvas.
 Students are responsible for watching video lectures and reading course material during the week at their own pace.
-Students are required to join the biweekly online discussion-lab sessions for labs, review the week’s topics, quizzes, and other learning exercises.
-The online lab will involve a virtual dissection of the human body.
+Students are responsible for keeping up with all work and are required to come to KGI on Saturdays for a hands-on learning experience using anatomical models, as well as for discussion of the week’s topics.

 This course is designed for students interested in entering the health professions and covers the study of human organ and tissue functions.
-As a survey course of the fundamental principles of human physiology, the class will delve into molecular mechanisms within the cells to the actions of tissues, organs, organ-systems, and how the organism as a whole adapts to certain phenomenon.
+As a survey course of the fundamental principles of human physiology, the class will delve into molecular mechanisms within the cells to the actions of tissues, organs, organ systems, and how the organism as a whole adapts to certain phenomena.
 Laboratories emphasize inquiry and the use of instrumentation in physiological studies.

-Course Delivery: Lectures will be delivered asynchronously and are recorded by faculty to be accessible online by students through Google Drive at Keck Graduate Institute at their convenience.
-Additional course materials including readings, grades, and assignments will be made available through Sakai, the Learning Management System.
+Course Delivery: Lectures will be delivered asynchronously and are recorded by faculty to be accessible on-line by students through Google Drive at Keck Graduate Institute at their convenience.
+Additional course materials including readings, grades, and assignment will be made available through the Learning Management System, Canvas.
 Students are responsible for watching video lectures and reading course material during the week at their own pace.
-Students are required to join the biweekly online discussion-lab sessions for labs, review the week’s topics, quizzes, and other learning exercises.
-The online lab will involve designing experiments, data analysis, and online experiments.
+Students are responsible for keeping up with all work and are required to come to KGI on Saturdays for discussion of the week’s topics, as well as to participate in physical lab activities.

 Application Requirements